Municue

 Carried: 14 to 0

-#25An application to remove the D Liquor Control Overlay from property zoned Subarea 11 within Planned Development District 298 (the Bryan Area Special Purpose District), located on the southeast line of Swiss Avenue northeast of North Haskell Avenue.
-Staff recommends approval.
+#25Application to remove the D Liquor Control Overlay from property within Planned Development District 298 (Bryan Area Special Purpose District) on the southeast line of Swiss Avenue northeast of North Haskell Avenue, with staff recommending approval.

-#26Application to rezone property from R-7.5(A) Single Family District to MF-2(A) Multifamily District between the north terminus of North Boulevard Terrace and Plymouth Road; staff recommends the less intensive TH-3(A) Townhouse District instead.
+#26Application to rezone property from R-7.5(A) Single Family District to MF-2(A) Multifamily District between North Boulevard Terrace and Plymouth Road; staff recommends the lesser-density TH-3(A) Townhouse District instead.
+The case is under advisement after multiple continuances.

-#27Application to create a new Planned Development Subdistrict within Planned Development District 631 (West Davis Special Purpose District), on property that currently carries Special Use Permit 128 for a Convent, at the southwest corner of W. Davis Street and S. Cockrell Hill Road; staff recommends approval subject to conditions.
+#27Application for a new Planned Development Subdistrict within PD 631 (West Davis Special Purpose District) at the southwest corner of W. Davis Street and S. Cockrell Hill Road, on property zoned R-7.5(A) with an existing Special Use Permit for a Convent; staff recommends approval subject to conditions.
+The case is under advisement from January 15, 2026.

-#29Application to create a new planned development district allowing MF-2(A) Multifamily uses on property currently zoned R-7.5(A) Single Family at the east corner of Worth Street and N. Peak Street; staff recommends approval subject to a development plan, façade plan, and conditions.
+#29Application for a new planned development district to allow MF-2(A) Multifamily District uses on property currently zoned R-7.5(A) Single Family District at the corner of Worth Street and N. Peak Street.
+Staff recommends approval subject to a development plan, façade plan, and conditions.

-#30Application to amend Specific Use Permit 2506 to allow a late-hours restaurant (without drive-in or drive-through service) within Planned Development District 842 on the east line of Greenville Avenue north of Oram Street; staff recommends approval with conditions.
+#30Application to amend Specific Use Permit 2506 to allow a late-hours restaurant establishment (no drive-in or drive-through service) on property zoned Planned Development District 842, on Greenville Avenue north of Oram Street.

-#31Application to amend Specific Use Permit 2515 to allow a late-hours restaurant (no drive-in or drive-through service) on property zoned Planned Development District 842, bounded by Greenville Avenue, La Vista Drive, Lewis Street, and Hope Street.
 Staff recommends approval subject to conditions.

-#32Application to replat a 3.901-acre tract in City Block 8805 into two lots (0.588 acres and 3.333 acres) on South Belt Line Road, southwest of C.F.
-Hawn Freeway.
+#31Application to amend Specific Use Permit 2515 to allow a late-hours restaurant establishment (no drive-in or drive-through service) on property zoned Planned Development District 842, in the area bounded by Greenville Avenue, La Vista Drive, Lewis Street, and Hope Street.
 Staff recommends approval subject to conditions.

+#32Application to replat a 3.901-acre tract on South Belt Line Road, southwest of C.F.
+Hawn Freeway, splitting it into one 0.588-acre lot and one 3.333-acre lot.
+Staff recommends approval subject to docket conditions.

 Carried: 12 to 0

-#33Application to create one 1.216-acre lot from a tract of land in City Block C/6521 at the northwest corner of Denton Drive and Southwell Road, zoned IR.
-Staff recommends approval subject to conditions.
+#33Application to create one 1.216-acre lot from an unplatted tract at the northwest corner of Denton Drive and Southwell Road in City Block C/6521.
+Staff recommends approval subject to docket conditions.

 Carried: 12 to 0

-#34Application to create one 6.515-acre lot from a tract of land in City Block 6959 on Cockrell Hill Road, north of Ledbetter Drive, zoned RR.
-Staff recommends approval subject to conditions.
+#34Application to create one 6.515-acre lot from an unplatted tract on Cockrell Hill Road, north of Ledbetter Drive, in City Block 6959.
+Staff recommends approval subject to docket conditions.

 Carried: 12 to 0

-#35Application to create a 4-lot shared access residential development ranging from 2,170 to 3,640 square feet from a 0.26-acre tract on Arrow Road, north of Southerland Avenue, zoned MF-2(A).
-Staff recommends approval subject to conditions.
+#35Application to create a 4-lot shared access residential development ranging from 2,170 to 3,640 square feet from a 0.26-acre tract on Arrow Road, north of Southerland Avenue, in MF-2(A) zoning.
+Staff recommends approval subject to docket conditions.

 Carried: 12 to 0

-#36Application to create a single 1.5482-acre lot from land in City Block 6955 at the southeast corner of Cockrell Hill Road and Ledbetter Drive, with staff recommending approval subject to conditions.
+#36Application to create one 1.5482-acre lot from a tract of land in City Block 6955 on Cockrell Hill Road at Ledbetter Drive (southeast corner); staff recommends approval subject to conditions.

 Carried: 12 to 0

-#37Application to create 26 single-family lots, one common area, and a dedicated private street from a 14.681-acre tract on Keller Springs Road west of Preston Road, with staff recommending approval subject to conditions.
+#37Application to create 26 single-family lots, one common area, and a private street dedication from a 14.681-acre tract on Keller Springs Road west of Preston Road; staff recommends approval subject to conditions.

 Carried: 12 to 0

-#38Application to create 8 lots ranging from 0.501 to 7.894 acres and dedicate public right-of-way from a 14.899-acre tract on Skyfrost Drive northwest of Jacobson Drive, with staff recommending approval subject to conditions.
+#38Application to create 8 lots ranging from 0.501 to 7.894 acres from a 14.899-acre tract and dedicate a public right-of-way on Skyfrost Drive northwest of Jacobson Drive; staff recommends approval subject to conditions.

 Carried: 12 to 0

-#39Application to replat a 0.4107-acre tract in City Block B/3438 into two lots (0.1647 acres and 0.2311 acres) between Fouraker Street and Davis Street east of Van Buren Avenue, with staff recommending approval subject to conditions.
+#39Application to replat a 0.4107-acre tract in City Block B/3438 into two lots (0.1647 acres and 0.2311 acres) on property between Fouraker Street and Davis Street east of Van Buren Avenue; staff recommends approval subject to conditions.

 Carried: 12 to 0

-#40Application to replat a 0.261-acre tract in City Block 16/647 into one lot on San Jacinto Street southwest of Carroll Avenue, with staff recommending approval subject to conditions.
+#40Application to replat a 0.261-acre tract in City Block 16/647 to create one lot on San Jacinto Street, southwest of Carroll Avenue, zoned PD 298 (Subarea 4); staff recommends approval subject to conditions.

 Carried: 12 to 0